DanielWen-Takuya/aiy-voice-development/README.md

   * assistant_library_with_local_commands_demo.py : can response / add to specific questions, useful in playing songs, recording things...
   * cloudspeech_demo.py : same as assistant, no using

 2018/04/08
 - tested the led mode
 - nearly finish the assistant function (except of playing music, recording sth(try cloud speech))

+2018/04/09
+- Learning PostgreSQL in Python 3 : Psycopg2

+# To-Do List
+- How can we get the reponse in text ?
+- Play a local music using aiy.audio
+- Set trigger sound